aymennegadi/Classification/README.md

 ### Chapter 2 — Logistic Regression

-This chapter introduces the first classification algorithm in detail.
+This chapter introduces the first classification algorithm and explains how it performs binary classification.

 **Topics covered:**